pret/pokecrystal/INSTALL.md

 ### Build with a local rgbds version

 If you have different projects that require different versions of `rgbds`, it might not be convenient to install rgbds 0.5.2 globally.
+Instead, you can put the compiled rgbds files you wish to use in a directory within `pokecrystal/` named `rgbds/`.
+When running `make`, the local version of the rgbds tools will be used.

-Instead, you can put its files in a directory within pokecrystal, such as `pokecrystal/rgbds-0.5.2/`.
-Then specify it when you run `make`:
+If you wish to use multiple versions of rgbds for pokecrystal specifically, you can use a named folder such as `pokecrystal/rgbds-0.5.2/`.
+Then to use the version you wish, specify the appropriate folder when you run `make`:

 ```bash
 make RGBDS=rgbds-0.5.2/